 Enhancing qualitative characteristics include comparability, verifiability, timeliness and understandability.

-Comparability requires the financial information to be comparable across periods and across companies.
+Comparability requires financial information to be comparable across periods and companies.
+Comparability is achieved through consistency.

-Understandability requires the financial information to be understandable by users with reasonable knowledge of business and economic activities.
+Understandability requires financial information to be classified, characterized and presented such that it can be understood by users with reasonable knowledge of business and economic activities.